 One of the most popular day hikes from Chamonix as well as a common stop on the Tour du Mont Blanc and the Walker’s Haute Route, which also happen to be two of the top long-distance treks in the world, stunning Lac Blanc is everything keen hikers are looking for in a mountain lake.
 Remote but accessible, calm and reflective, surrounded by wildlife, featuring a rustic but comfortable hut and, most importantly, some of the most spectacular views in the Alps.

 Found high up in the Aiguilles Rouges Nature Reserve, the incomparable Lac Blanc is well-known for its epic panoramic views of the Mont Blanc Massif looming directly across the Chamonix Valley, seemingly close enough to touch.
-With two separate lake sections and consistent mountain reflections, it is sure to be one of the most memorable stops on your visit to Chamonix.
+With two separate lake sections and consistent mountain reflections, it is very popular and definitely one of the best things to do in Chamonix.

 For more info on the Tour du Mont Blanc and Walker’s Haute Route, including all the details you need to plan your own trek, check out:

 Tour du Mont Blanc: The Ultimate Planning Guide

 A Complete Guide to the Walker’s Haute Route

 Lovely Lac Blanc, which translates simply to White Lake, was named in honour of the hardy patches of snow that often stick around all through summer (by September lingering desperately in the shadows, but still).
 Located high up at 2,350 metres, it isn’t surprising that it gets plenty of snow (or that the powdery stuff is reluctant to leave even in summer).